 When thinking of deserts most people tend to think of hot, sandy expanses with dunes as far as the eye can see.
 This image is of course true for some deserts but only a very small percentage.
 To put into perspective, approximately one third of all land on earth is covered in desert and of that less than 20% is actually sand.

-What is a desert? – A true arid desert is an area that receives less than 25 cm (10 in) of rainfall per year, an area that the evaporation of water is faster than it falls.
+Technically, a true arid desert is an area that receives less than 25 cm (10 in) of rainfall per year, an area that the evaporation of water is faster than it falls.
 Find below some extreme and great examples:

 The Largest and Driest Desert – Antarctica

 How much further from the sand dune image can you get?
 Yes, Antarctica is one huge, very dry desert.
 The snow that does manage to fall is equivalent to only 5 cm of annual rainfall.
 The phenomenon of the Antarctic blizzard is actually surface snow already on the ground being blown by colossal winds.
 In the McMurdo dry valleys it has been found that there has been no precipitation for 2 million years.

 Dry!
 Very Dry! – Atacama Desert